buddhagrg/portfolio/src/content/blog/using-dynamic-import-in-react/index.md

 <br>

 ## Splitting the chunks with Webpack
-In the beginning, configuring the webpack is confusing and difficult, to be honest.
-I believe Webpack configuration is one of the key points for Single Page Application optimization.
-In this blog, I am not going to show you the splitting chunk technique with webpack because it depends really on the team and application architecture but I have been using almost all of the guidance from one of the very informative blog posts which was written by _David Gilbertson_.
+In the beginning, configuring the webpack is confusing and difficult.
+I believe Webpack configuration is also one of the key points for app optimization.
+I am not going to show you the splitting chunk technique with webpack because it depends really on the team and application architecture but I have been using almost all of the guidance from one of the very informative blog posts which was written by _David Gilbertson_.

 https://medium.com/hackernoon/the-100-correct-way-to-split-your-chunks-with-webpack-f8a9df5b7758